-Police move on protesters outside New Zealand’s Parliament
+New Zealand protesters set fires as police break up camp

+“I was both angry and also deeply saddened.
+To see the Parliament — your Parliament, our Parliament — desecrated in that way, and a children’s playground destroyed, by a small group of illegal protesters,” Ardern said.
+“But, as I say, it’s not something that will define New Zealand’s response to this pandemic.”

-WELLINGTON, New Zealand (AP) — Wearing riot gear and using pepper spray, New Zealand police on Wednesday moved in on the hundreds of protesters who have been camped outside the nation’s Parliament for more than three weeks.
+Earlier, police wearing riot gear and using pepper spray had moved in on hundreds of people who had been occupying the grounds and surrounding streets.
+Police efforts in the morning focused on the periphery of the protest before turning to the main camp in the afternoon.

-It was the most significant use of force yet by authorities against the protesters, who oppose coronavirus vaccine mandates.
+It was the most significant use of force to date by authorities against the demonstrators.
+As they retreated in the afternoon, they tossed objects onto several fires, which police doused with water hoses.

-Police also began towing some of the 300 or so cars, vans and trucks that protesters have used to block streets in the area.
-The convoy protest was inspired by similar protests in Canada and has sparked other protests around New Zealand.
+Protesters said in a statement they were united in wanting mandates dropped and to make their own informed choices regarding their health, free from coercion and punishment.
+They said the vast majority of protesters had been well-behaved and had chosen to camp as a last resort after other options for dialogue were quashed.

-Protesters were told over loudspeakers they were trespassing and needed to leave, while officers tore down tents and a police helicopter circled overhead.
+The operation began at dawn, when police started telling people over loudspeakers they were trespassing and needed to leave, while officers tore down tents in peripheral areas and a police helicopter circled overhead.
 Some protesters confronted police and used milk to try and clear their eyes from pepper spray.

-By mid-morning, police said they had made about 60 arrests and gained significant ground.

-Police said some protesters had been using homemade plywood shields and pitchforks.
-Police also said they’d seen at least 10 children in the protest area and urged parents and caregivers to take them home.
+Police also towed some of the 300 or so cars, vans and trucks that protesters have used to block streets.
+The convoy was inspired by similar protests in Canada and has sparked other rallies around New Zealand, leading to a more charged political atmosphere.

-The protests have led to a more charged political atmosphere across New Zealand.
-Prime Minister Jacinda Ardern’s security detail has been increased after protesters heckled her at events, including as she was leaving a school visit in Christchurch last week.
+Ardern’s security detail has been increased after protesters heckled her at events, including as she was leaving a school visit in Christchurch last week.

+Police Commissioner Andrew Coster told reporters they had brought in several hundred additional officers from around the country for the operation, which would continue until all the vehicles and tents were gone.

+Coster said some protesters had sprayed fire extinguishers and thrown paint at officers as they advanced, and others had used makeshift shields and barricades.
+He said a laser pointer was aimed at the police helicopter.

+“I was very clear of our approach, which was to de-escalate.
+There is no interest from anyone here of turning this into a fight,” Coster said.
+“However, this protest has tipped over a balance and it now needs to end.”

+Ardern on Wednesday said the protest had been fueled by misinformation and conspiracy theories.
+She also pointed out that COVID-19 had spread at the protest and some protesters had been hospitalized.

-Lawmakers across all parties have refused to meet with the protesters.
+Lawmakers across all parties had refused to meet with the protesters.

 Last week one protester drove a car toward a police line, narrowly avoiding officers, and police said some of the protesters had thrown human feces at them.